Business entities in China in 2023

-The People’s Republic of China is the largest market in the world by the size of its population and the second largest by the size of its economy.
-Starting a company in China is however also complex and time-consuming for foreigners, due to i) rapidly evolving and inconsistent regulations ii) the need to contact different administrations and agencies iii) restrictions to foreign investment in several industries.
-Healy Consultants assists our Clients by advising them regarding to the optimal corporate structure and them completing on their behalf each phase of China business setup.
+As the largest market in the world by the size of its population, the People’s Republic of China is an attractive place for business setup by foreigners.
+Setting up a company in China is however complex and time-consuming, due to i) rapidly evolving and inconsistent regulations ii) the need to contact different administrations and agencies and iii) restrictions to foreign investment in several industries.
+Healy Consultants Group PLC will however make it easier for our Clients to invest in China by advising them on the appropriate location and legal entity for their venture in China and then completing on their behalf all procedures required to establish their business.

-- Depending on the city of registration, the paid up share capital ranges between US$15,000 and US$140,000.
-To optimize the probability of China WFOE registration, Healy Consultants recommends our Clients to have a registered capital of US$140,000.
-The immediate paid-up capital would then be 20% (US$28,000) of the registered capital, while the balance must be deposited to the bank account within 2 years.
-Healy Consultants will advise our Clients regarding the optimum paid up share capital strategy;
+- Depending on the city of registration, the minimum share capital required ranges between US$15,000 and US$140,000.
+To optimize the probability of timely China WFOE registration, Healy Consultants Group PLC recommends our Clients to have a registered capital of US$140,000.
+The paid-up capital required before registration would then be 20% (US$28,000) of the registered capital, while the balance must be deposited to the bank account within 2 years.
+Healy Consultants Group PLC will advise our Clients regarding the optimum paid up share capital strategy;

-- All foreign-invested enterprises in China (including WOFE) must go through a complex approval process by the authorities including: i) pre-approval of a business plan by the China National Development and Reform Commission ii) incorporation approval by the PRC Ministry of Commerce and iii) foreign exchange registration with China’s State Administration of Foreign Exchange;
+- All foreign-invested enterprises in China (including WFOE) must go through a complex approval process by the authorities including: i) pre-approval of a business plan by the China National Development and Reform Commission; ii) incorporation approval by the PRC Ministry of Commerce and iii) foreign exchange registration with China’s State Administration of Foreign Exchange;

 The China joint venture company (equity joint venture)